-One of the biggest downfalls of healthy meal planning is that most people don’t know what they should eat!
+One of the biggest downfalls of creating healthy plans for eating is that most people don’t know what they should eat!

 Start by making a list of your favorite healthy recipes.
 This can include snacks, breakfast, or anything else you make that falls into this category.

 Once you’ve exhausted this list, start looking through Pinterest and food blogs for healthy meal ideas.
 Look for recipes that include foods you will enjoy, and that aren’t too complicated.

 Here are some of my favorites to get you started:

 You can create the best healthy plans for eating on earth, but if you can’t quickly figure out what you have, your meal plan is going to fail!